OrgVue/dsl-sandbox/readme.md

 # dsl-sandbox

-This module provides a transform a script into a safer version.
+This module provides a transform for scripts into a safer versions.
 The transform will:
 - enforce strict mode
 - hide global objects such as `XMLHttpRequest`
 - instrument loops with a check to avoid the script from never returning or crashing a browser